 So how do we combat a principality that has, in many cases, become so familiar to us that it easily flies under the radar and doesn’t often receive the attention necessary to defeat it?

 Firstly, we need to reestablish our trust in God and the Holy Spirit; in His goodness and His promises.
 If we don’t trust God that He has the absolute best plan for our lives and if we don’t believe that when we line ourselves up with His will and His ways we will find the completeness of satisfaction in who He created us to be, or if we don’t believe that we are accepted and acceptable just the way we are but think that somehow we fall short or are some sort of accident, we can never experience the wholeness of His plan for us.
 There will always be something missing.
 We’ll find ourselves striving and performing and searching without finding because we are looking everywhere except to God and the Holy Spirit, who is our source, to fulfill our longing for belonging and identity.

 If the Word says that every good and perfect gift comes from Jesus Christ and our Father, we need to believe that with our whole heart.
 Anything that says otherwise needs to become the lie.

 Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning.
 James 1:17 KJV

-If the Word says that God and the Holy spirit is faithful to complete the things that He has started in us, we need to believe it.
-We need to put down the reigns and submit to Him in humility and meekness so that He can actually do the work that He needs to in our hearts.
+If the Word says that God is faithful to complete the things that He has started in us by the renewing of our mind with the Word and the Holy Spirit, we need to believe it.
+We need to put down the reigns and submit to Him in humility and meekness so that He can do the work that He needs to in our hearts.

 Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ.
 Philippians 1:6 KJV